 New lawyers receive immediate hands-on experience—the best training ground in the Firm—and participate in both formal and informal programs organized by each Department.
-The traditional classroom training begins at orientation and continues throughout the year with a series of courses taught by Simpson Thacher attorneys and outside experts.
+The traditional classroom training begins at orientation and continues throughout the year with a series of courses and workshops taught by Simpson Thacher attorneys and outside experts.
 Our training managers are all former Simpson Thacher associates, adding extra and organic depth when introducing associates to our firm’s programs and culture.

 The Firm holds more than 300 live classes a year, on topics ranging from overviews

 of practice areas to detailed discussion of recent developments

 Junior corporate associates also attend training programs for each rotation.
 These programs review the primary laws, transactions and legal documents relevant to each group’s practice, as well as the commercial goals of our clients.